muratk5n/thirdwave/en/README.md

 ---

 Now a fraction of energy production is green...
-What would happen if wout ramping up that production massive demand is unleashed?
+What would happen if massive demand is unleashed?
 Prices could skyrocket.
 On the cost side sure, green production is costing less and less, that is great.
 Do we have the capacity though and can we build it in time?
 That is the question.

 ---